top of page

 Welcome!

 I am Christy Wang, a historian of religion and politics with a dual focus on the English Reformations and their modern global afterlives.
-I am currently a JSPS Postdoctoral Fellow at the Graduate School of Economics, University of Tokyo, and a co-convenor at UTokyo's Political Economy Tokyo Seminar (PoETS).
+I am currently a program-specific assistant professor at the Hakubi Center and the Graduate School of Letters, Kyoto University.

 My research examines how ideas forged in the sixteenth- and seventeenth-century European and English Reformations—particularly those of church-state relationship and religious moderation—shaped political and economic thought in early modern England and continue to influence evangelical politics in contemporary East Asia.